I’m a huge fan of plyometrics for runners.

 To keep things challenging, change up the order of the exercises each time you do this plyometric workout.

-Ideal for strengthening the glutes, which can provide you with power on the run and reduce the risks of overuse injuries like runner’s knee and IT band syndrome.
+It is ideal for strengthening the glutes, which can give you power on the run and reduce the risks of overuse injuries like runner’s knee and IT band syndrome.

-This move also works the quads, hamstring, calves, and most core muscles.
+This move also works the quads, hamstring, calves, and core muscles.

 Bonus benefit, shaping your butt.